 Have you ever received an email where you couldn’t read the text due to low color contrast?
 Or even with alt text, the information was not clear?
 What did you do with that email?
-I am sure you closed it and moved to the next email, which didn't have all these issues.
+We are sure you closed it and moved to the next email.

 How will you resolve them?
 You can resolve these by designing and creating emails that are accessible.
 But how do you figure out email accessibility?